hamzanadeveloper/ReactNativePush-Native/README.md

   - In the top bar, select *+ Capability* and add *Push Notifications*.
 Also, add *Background Modes* and enable *Remote notifications*

 # Firebase Setup
+Navigate to the [Firebase Console](https://console.firebase.google.com/) and select the project you made.
 - Setup an Android Project
   - Follow through each step, with the exception of step 3
 - Setup an iOS Project